marcel-baur/rust-project/README.md

 #### Shell-App

-If you want create a new peer network using the following command:
+If you want to create a new peer network use the following command:

 `cargo run <your name> <port>`